macla7/shiftTrader/README.md

 - Followed only some parts of [this guide](https://www.bluebash.co/blog/rails-6-7-api-authentication-with-jwt/), roughly, to get my JWT up and running.

 - Invites is the trickest of my tables..
 There is a boolean "request" that essentially determines whether the invite was sent to an external user, or requested by an external user.
 This means the API and controller is a bit more clunky.

+- For notifications, primairly followed [this guide](https://tannguyenit95.medium.com/designing-a-notification-system-1da83ca971bc) but changed a fair amount of the naming.